wvhulle/nu-lint/README.md

 # nu-lint

-A static analysis tool for [Nushell](https://www.nushell.sh/) scripts.
+A *static analysis tool for [Nushell](https://www.nushell.sh/) scripts* **based on the official style guide**.

-Can detect stylistic issues in Nushell code and suggest improvements.
+Can *detect stylistic issues in Nushell scripts* and suggest improvements.
 Functions complementary to the basic checks done by [nu-check](https://www.nushell.sh/commands/docs/nu-check.html).

+(Inspired by Rust's Clippy linter tool.)

 ## Installation